tobika/capacitor-cli-diff/README.md

 After an upgrade of `@capacitor/core` and `@capacitor/android` on your project, you'll have to keep the configuration up-to-date, and it can be hard to keep track.

-This project lets you easily know what changed.
+This project let you easily know what changed.
 For example, from [1.5.3 to the 2.0.0](https://github.com/tobika/capacitor-cli-diff/compare/1.5.3...2.0.0).